FLClab/TA-GAN/README.md

 docker build TAGAN-Docker
 nvidia-docker run -it --rm --user $(id -u) --shm-size=10g pytorch
 ```
-If you are not familiar with Docker, you can also install all required packages using the requirements.txt file:
+If you are not familiar with Docker, you can also install build a virtual environment, activate it, and install all required packages using the requirements.txt file:
 ```
+pip install virtualenv
+virtualenv TA-GAN-venv
+source TA-GAN-venv/bin/activate (Linux / Mac OS)
+TA-GAN-venv\Scripts\activate (Windows)
 pip install -r requirements.txt --no-index
 ```